dkackman/Sunlight.Net/README.md

         public const string Key = "YOUR KEY HERE";
     }

-Is currently a work in progress wrappers and unit tests for these services:
+This is currently a work in progress and contains wrappers and unit tests for these services:
 - [Capitol Words](http://sunlightlabs.github.io/Capitol-Words/)
 - [Political Party Time](http://sunlightlabs.github.io/partytime-docs/)